NekoTops/JWKS-Server/README.md

 - Open up your favorite browser
 - navigate to http://localhost:8080/ to access the server
 ## Citations:
-The JWKS Server and SQLite database code has been produced in part with ChatGPT
+The JWKS Server and SQLite database code has been produced in part with Generative AI